awell-health/awell-score/src/calculation_suite/calculations/oas/README.md

 ### (Subscale) Mean score

 The mean score is determined by dividing the total score divided by the number of items that were answered.
 The mean score for a subscale is determined by dividing the total score of the subscale divided by the number of items that were answered in that subscale.

+## Interpretation

+A higher score indicates better adjustment to the ostomy.

 ## References